Central concepts

 Components and locations

 • Property.
 The last (and only the last) component of a location can be a property.
-These are used to address values that are computed from the state of the rest of the system (and can be referenced in other equations), but is not subject to mass balance.
+Properties are used to address values that are computed from the state of the rest of the system (and can be referenced in other equations), but are not subject to mass balance.

 • Quantity.
 These are used to form the location of state variables that are subject to automatic mass balance.
 See more about this below.